Espejo Mexican Cookie Recipe

 Lower the speed and gradually integrate the flour without over-working the dough.
 It should have a sandy consistency.

-cookie dough in a mixer bowl
+Cookie dough in a mixer bowl with a green spatula.

 Stop the mixer and put the dough on top of some plastic wrap.
 Take two corners of the wrap, lift and push together, rotating the wrap until you get a smooth and compact dough (See video).
 Cover tightly and refrigerate for 30-40 minutes.

-cookie dough on plastic wrap
+Cookie dough on plastic wrap on top of a white countertop

 Pre-heat the oven to 350° F (180 °C).